-Britain set a green energy record, bee-friendly face masks launched and seeds were sown for a community farm in Manchester, plus the week’s other positive news
+Britain set a green energy record, bee-friendly face masks launched and seeds were sown for a community farm in Manchester, plus more stories of progress

 As plants sprung into life across Britain over Easter, the country’s burgeoning renewables sector flourished too.
 On Monday, wind and solar energy supercharged the electricity grid, helping the nation record its greenest-ever day.

 According to the National Grid, wind made up 39 per cent of the energy mix, with solar at 21 per cent and nuclear accounting for 16 per cent.
 These figures, it said, meant that power plants in England, Scotland and Wales produced just 39g of CO2 for every kilowatt-hour of electricity; the previous record was 46g, set on 24 May last year.